5/7/2025

 Chief Financial Officer

-Yes, we buy.
-Yeah, so our, our auction assurance was five hundred and thirteen dollars for the quarter in Q1.
-And that reflected up by fee increase at the very beginning of March.
-Right?
-So we'll see some improvement in our poo.
-All of things being equal for the rest of the year.
-Although our, our guidance does assume that GMV per unit dips a little bit in the second half, which would be more seasonal in nature.
-So we think that in as well.
+Yeah, so our auction and assurance ARPU was $513 for the quarter in Q1, and that reflected a buy fee increase at the very beginning of March, right?
+So we'll see some improvement in ARPU, all the things being equal through the rest of the year, although our guidance does assume that GMV per unit dips a little bit in the second half. which would be more seasonal in nature.
+So we've baked that in as well.

 speaker